asAlwaysZahra/Reporter/README.md

 ## How to run this project?

-First opent the solution in Visual Studio and setup your sql server database (create a database named "ReporterLogsDB").
+First open the solution in Visual Studio and setup your sql server database (create a database named "ReporterLogsDB").

 Then, copy both tasks.json and plugins in this path: TestReporter/bin/Debug/net8.0 .
 You can copy other .dll files with specified interface (in ImplementationBase project)